eclipse-kura/kura/README.md

 ### Running on a target device ###
+#### Raspberry-Pi ####
+* Kura depends on several Linux packages available in the Raspbian repository.
+These packages are:
+ * hostapd - Services for access point management.
+ * bind9 - Services for DNS management.
+ * isc-dhcp-server - Set of tools for managing a DHCP server.
+ * iw - Set of wireless tools.
+ * monit - System monitoring service.
+ * dos2unix - Tool for converting files written in Windows to Linux format.
+ * telnet - user interface to the TELNET protocol.
+* Each of these pacakges is available in the Raspbian repository and can be installed via:

+        sudo apt-get install <package_name>

+* To install Kura, copy the Debian package to the Raspberry pi (ex: /tmp).
+Install ESF by running:

+        sudo dpkg -i kura-raspberry-pi_0.2.0-SNAPSHOT.deb

+* Once installation is complete, Kura can be started by:

+        sudo /etc/init.d/kura start

+* The status of Kura can be  monitored by viewing the log file (ex: tail -f /var/log/kura.log).

+#### General ####
 * Deploy and Run
  * Make sure a Java VM is installed on the target device
  * After a clean install, archives for supported devices can be found in the kura/kura/distrib/target directory.
 The archives are of the format "kura-[target-device]_2.0.0-SNAPSHOT.zip" (e.g. "kura-raspberry-pi_2.0.0-SNAPSHOT.zip").